thuem/THUNDER/README.md

 make install
 ```

-Installation of specified version of THUNDER, such as double-precision, designed SIMD version or GPU version, is described in the manual in `manual` folder.
+Installation of specified version of THUNDER, such as double-precision, designed SIMD version or GPU version, is described in the [manual](https://thuem.github.io/THUNDER/).

 ### Dependency of GPU Version